informatics-isi-edu/chaise/doc/karma.md

 ###To run specific Karma tests

 You can create you own test configuration file to avoid running all Unit tests.
-To create one simply copy the existing `karma.conf.js` and rename it to the one that you want and place in a folder karma-test-config(If not present then create it).
-Now you just need to change `test/unit/*.js` to `test/unit/youtest.spec.js', to test specific file.
+To create one simply copy the existing `karma-sample.conf.js` in folder `karma-test-config` and give it a different name [KarmaNewTestconfigname.js].
+Now you just need to change `test/unit/*.js` to `test/unit/yourtest.spec.js', to test specific file.

-Run `"karma start [KarmaTestconfigname].js"` from your command prompt.
+Run `"node_modules/.bin/karma start karma-test-config/[KarmaNewTestconfigname].js"` from your command prompt.